 11.15 Singing ensemble [ group vocal training, but not called choir! ]

-11.45 Finish [ some students stay for lunch before going home; a cafe is available where student may buy sandwiches, snacks and drinks, or students may bring a packed lunch and drinks ]
+11.45 Finish [ some students stay for lunch before going home; a cafe is available where student may buy sandwiches, snacks and drinks, or students may bring a packed lunch ]

 9.45 Strings group

-11.45 Lunch [ a cafe is available where student may buy sandwiches, snacks and drinks, or students may bring a packed lunch and drinks ]
+11.45 Lunch [ a cafe is available where student may buy sandwiches, snacks and drinks, or students may bring a packed lunch ]

 An example of a typical timetable on our “Full curriculum” for an experienced singer aged 16 with an individual lesson at CYMT would be the following: